orbitalsonic/SonicFCM/README.md

 ### Remove

-If you want to stop receiving notification from the subscribed topic simply call.
+If you want to stop receiving notifications from the subscribed topic simply call.
 ```
     SonicFCM.removeFCM("YourTopicName")
 ```

-# Send Data Message using the HTTP protocol with POSTMAN
+# Send Data Messages using the HTTP protocol with POSTMAN

 ### Step 1

-You have to copy Legacy Server Key from Firebase Console > Project Settings > Cloud Messaging
+You have to copy the Legacy Server Key from Firebase Console > Project Settings > Cloud Messaging

 #### Note:

 Firebase has upgraded our server keys to a new version.
 You may continue to use your Legacy server key, but it is recommended that you upgrade to the newest version.
-If anyone else is facing any issue then First Enabled "Firebase Cloud Messaging API" from Firebase console.
+If anyone else is facing any issues then First Enabled "Firebase Cloud Messaging API" from the Firebase console.

 ![alt text](https://github.com/orbitalsonic/SonicFCM/blob/master/Screenshots/firebase_screen3.png?raw=true)

 ### Step 2

-* Open Postman, click on Enter request URL textbox, enter firebase url
+* Open Postman, click on Enter request URL textbox, enter Firebase URL
 ```
  https://fcm.googleapis.com/fcm/send
 ```
-* Then change request type to "POST"
+* Then change the request type to "POST"
-* Now to click on Header and add two params "Content-Type" and "Authorization"
+* Now click on Header and add two params "Content-Type" and "Authorization"
 ```
  Content-Type: application/json
  Authorization: key=AAAAp5XtBPY:APA91bG_fypMd0j... //FCM SERVER KEY
 ```
-* Now click on "Body" than select "Raw" and add value as JSON object like below
+* Now click on "Body" then select "Raw" and add value as JSON object like below
 ```
 {
       "to":"/topics/YourTopicName",
       "data":
       {
-                "title": "My Application Titile is Here",
+                "title": "My Application Title is Here",
 	        "short_desc": "My Application Short Description is here",
 	        "icon": "App Icon link is here",
 	        "feature": "App Feature Image Link is here",